henvic/vehikel/README.md

 If a extension is missing you will know it.
 You can get most of them with [PECL](http://pecl.php.net/) or apt-get on a Debian-based system such as Ubuntu.

-For example, if mongo is missing you can use:
+For example, if mongo were missing you could use:

 ```
 sudo pecl channel-update pecl.php.net